|

 tag.
 In East Hampton, people dont own houses, they are

 in the market.
-Wish-fulfillment is disguised in such a case
+Wish fulfillment is disguised in such a case

 dialectically through the fear of loss.
 The dream-come-true vacation situation

-which non-payment options are the dominant ones.
+in which non-payment options are the dominant ones.

 Of course, economic transactions are observed and consumed even by people